shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 You'll need to upload these two files to your VESC controller:

-- PasThrottleCruise.lisp - calculated the pedal RPM and pedal Count.
+- PasThrottleCruise.lisp - calculate the pedal RPM and pedal Count.

 - PasThrottleCruise.qml -  The main app which reads the pedal count and exectues a really simple PAS system.